Mike Levin: Early life and education

-Levin was born in Inglewood, California, and raised in Lake Forest, California, in South Orange County.
+Levin was born in Inglewood, California, and raised in Lake Forest, Orange County.
 His mother is Mexican-American and his father is Jewish.
 Levin was raised in both the Jewish and Catholic faiths.
+His maternal grandparents immigrated to the United States from Mexico as children, arriving with little formal education or money.
+They eventually established a business distributing Wurlitzer jukeboxes in Los Angeles, enabling Levin's mother and her four sisters to attend college.

-He attended Loyola High School in Los Angeles before attending Stanford University.
-At Stanford, Levin served as president of the student body.
-He attended law school at Duke University School of Law before returning to Orange County.
+Levin graduated from Loyola High School in Los Angeles in 1997.
+He then attended Stanford University, where he was elected student body president.
+He graduated in 2001 with a Bachelor of Arts degree and went on to earn a Juris Doctor from Duke University School of Law in 2005, focusing on environmental law.

 Early career

+After law school, Levin worked as an attorney specializing in energy and environmental law, focusing on regulatory compliance and government affairs.

-Levin co-founded CleanTech OC, a clean energy trade association in Orange County, and was profiled in an OC Metro "40 Under 40" piece for his work at FlexEnergy, a company that developed a technology to capture and use methane from landfills and wastewater treatment facilities.
-He was the director of government affairs at FuelCell Energy from 2014 to 2017.
-He also served as vice president of Better Energy Systems, a consumer-facing cleantech startup based in Berkeley, California, and on the board of directors of the Center for Sustainable Energy, an environmental organization based in San Diego.
-In this capacity, Levin opposed the redevelopment of Encina Power Station, arguing that "the proposed Carlsbad plant contradicts the priorities that California has established to reduce pollution across our state as it will use combustion to generate power."
+In addition to his legal work, Levin co-founded CleanTech OC, a trade group promoting sustainable energy in Orange County, and served as vice president of Better Energy Systems, a cleantech startup in Berkeley, California.
+In 2011, he was featured in OC Metro’s “40 Under 40” for his work at FlexEnergy, a company that developed technology to capture and use methane from landfills and wastewater treatment facilities.
+From 2014 to 2017, he was the director of government affairs at FuelCell Energy and served on the board of the Center for Sustainable Energy in San Diego.

-Levin served as the executive director of the Democratic Party of Orange County.
-He later served on the National Finance Committee for Hillary Clinton's 2016 campaign for President.
+Levin was also active in Democratic politics, serving as executive director of the Democratic Party of Orange County.
+In 2016, he joined Hillary Clinton’s presidential campaign as a member of the national finance committee.